What is yoga?

 Pranayama is the practice of expanding your life force energy.
 If you feel f.e. fear your breathing

 will become flat and short.
-If you are under shock, in the first moment you will probably not breathe
+If you are under shock, at the first moment you will probably not breathe

 at all.
 But if you breathe deeper and more slowly then you will become calm and relaxed.

-Some of the breating exercises work with breath retensions.
-Either you hold the breath after finished
+Some of the breathing exercises work with breath retentions.
+Either you hold your breath after finished

-inhalation (Antar Kumbhak), or you hold the breath after exhalation (Bahir Kumbhak).
+inhalation (Antar Kumbhak), or you hold your breath after exhalation (Bahir Kumbhak).
 Both types

-of retenion create heat in the body, increase oxygen in the bloodstream and make your breathing
+of retention create heat in the body, increase oxygen in the bloodstream, and make your breathing

-still, which in return will affect your nervous system in a positive way and calm you down.
+still, which in return will positively affect your nervous system and calm you down.

-In the beginning of the 80s, the German doctor Thomas Schmidt conducted a study on yogateachers
+At the beginning of the 80s, German doctor Thomas Schmidt conducted a study on yoga teachers

 at cologne university.
 While having them practice the ujjayi breath (a technique where you make a

-sound with your glottis when breathing in), they were hooked up to a EEG and it showed alpha
+sound with your glottis when breathing in), they were hooked up to an EEG and it showed alpha

-by noise made in the room during their practice.
+by the noise made in the room during their practice.

-Another study in the Department of physiology of S.N.
+Another study in the Department of the physiology of S.N.
 Medical College in Bagalkot showed that 15

 days practice of pranayama and meditation significantly reduced resting pulse rate, systolic blood